The CD Singles '88–91': Contents

 Although each disc contains the three or four songs from the original Compact Disc edition, they are housed in a cardboard sleeve (instead of a jewel case) and replicate the 12-inch artwork, with the titles of songs that were exclusive to CD written on afterwards.

 Several of the A and B-sides on these singles appeared on the compilations Bona Drag (1990) and My Early Burglary Years (1998), while others were made available again for the first time since their first release, including "I Know Very Well How I Got My Name", "East West", and the full version of "Will Never Marry".

 A number of cover versions also appear: "East West" by Herman's Hermits, The Jam's "That's Entertainment"; T. Rex's "Cosmic Dancer"; Bradford's "Skin Storm"; and a version of "Sweet and Tender Hooligan" by Morrissey's former band The Smiths.

 Packaging

 The ten discs are housed in a flip-top box.
 The cover image is from a photograph by Anton Corbijn.
 It first appeared in the CD booklet for Morrissey's debut album Viva Hate.

-Reactions
+Critical reception

 In a 4/10 review, the NME described the set thus:

 Writing for AllMusic, Stephen Thomas Erlewine was more enthusiastic:

 In September 2000 the set was followed up by The CD Singles '91-95'.